Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Coarse-Grained Theory, Front Dynamics, and Fingering Instability

-The continuum theory agrees well with simulations when a clear separation exists between the particle scale $a$ and the characteristic length $\chi$ (i.e., $\Theta_1 \ll 1$), where coarse-graining is well justified and the mechanical fields vary smoothly over many particles.
+In general, the continuum theory seems to agree well with simulations when a clear separation exists between the particle scale $a$ and the characteristic length $\chi$ (i.e., $\Theta_1 \ll 1$), where coarse-graining is well justified and the mechanical fields vary smoothly over many particles.
 As $\chi$ approaches the particle scale, deviations emerge due to the breakdown of scale separation, as observed for $\Theta_1 = 0.1$ (orange curves in Figs.~\ref{fig:fig1} and~\ref{fig:fig3}).
 In this regime the discrete effects become significant and the continuum description loses quantitative accuracy, although it still captures the overall scaling behavior.

-Minor discrepancies arise for $\Theta_2 < 1$, e.g., $\Theta_2 = 0.1$ (triangular symbols in Figs.~\ref{fig:fig1} and~\ref{fig:fig3})), where nonlinear contributions to the pressure become relevant and reduce the growth rate.
-In this regime, the continuum theory still captures the spatial structure of the mechanical fields, but slightly overestimates the front propagation speed.
+In addition, the channel configuration presents stronger deviations near the origin due to the presence of the immobile wall.
+Regarding the mechanical closure, although the continuum theory is formally derived in the limit $\Theta_2 \gg 1$, it remains accurate even down to $\Theta_2 = 1$.
+Minor discrepancies only appear for smaller values e.g., $\Theta_2 = 0.1$ (triangular symbols in Figs.~\ref{fig:fig1} and~\ref{fig:fig3}), where nonlinear contributions to the pressure become relevant and reduce the growth rate.
+In this regime the continuum theory slightly overestimates the front propagation speed, while still accurately capturing the spatial structure of the mechanical fields.
 Taken together, these results indicate that the continuum description is quantitatively accurate within the coarse-grained regime $\chi\gg a$, while remaining qualitatively robust beyond it in the explored parameters, even when nonlinearities or discrete effects become important.

 We now investigate the dynamics of the expanding interface and the mechanical origin of finger-like instabilities during collective proliferation, a phenomenon observed in various biological systems~\cite{BenJacob1997,Lin2016}.
-We consider the interaction between a proliferating colony and a surrounding passive medium, modeled as a non-growing fluid occupying the region $S > 0$ (see Fig.~\ref{fig:fig2}), governed by the Laplace equation $\nabla^2 p(\vec{r},t) = 0$.
+We consider the interaction between a proliferating colony and a surrounding passive medium, modeled as a non-growing fluid occupying the region $S > 0$ (see Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig4}b,d), governed by the Laplace equation $\nabla^2 p(\vec{r},t) = 0$.
 We consider a channel geometry with interface $S=x-L(t)$ and neglect lateral confinement effects.
+The passive medium is confined to a finite width $\Lambda \chi$, with $\chi$ the active length.
+Following Ref.~\cite{Ye2024}, we introduce a small perturbation to the interface of the form $\epsilon \xi(t) \exp(i k x)$, with wavelength $\lambda = 2\pi / k$ (see Supplementary Material for details).
+Defining $\sigma=\dot{\xi}/\xi$ and $\lambda' = \lambda / \chi$ the linear stability analysis yields the dispersion relation: